Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterized by hyperactivity, inattention, and impulsiveness.

 - learn better problem-solving skills

-Common types therapy for adults with ADHD include:
+Common types of therapy for adults with ADHD include:

-This type of therapy can help loved ones and significant others cope with the stress of living with someone who has ADHD.
-It can teach them what they can do to help, and how to improve communication with the other person.
+Marital counseling or family therapy can help loved ones and significant others manage the stress of living with someone who has ADHD.
+It can also teach them what they can do to help and how to improve communication with the other person.